Get Your Case Reviewed by Our Experts

 Dendritic Cells and the Basis of Dendritic Cell Therapy in Ovarian Cancer

 The immune system is remarkably good at recognizing what doesn’t belong in the body.
 Every day, it scans for viruses, bacteria, and mutated cells – and in many cases, it catches problems before they become serious.
 But cancer often finds ways to slip through the cracks, hiding from immune surveillance or actively suppressing it.
-This is where a vaccine for ovarian cancer comes in – offering a way to reawaken the immune system and direct its attention where it’s needed most.
+This is where a new vaccine for ovarian cancer comes in – offering a way to reawaken the immune system and direct its attention where it’s needed most.

 Dendritic cells (DC) are sometimes called the "sentinels" of the immune system.
 Their job is to detect danger, pick up pieces of abnormal material – like cancer antigens – and present that information to T-cells, which are the immune system’s attack force [5].
 Without DC, the immune system can’t respond in a targeted way.
 They act as the bridge between detection and action.
 Often, the tumor microenvironment releases immunosuppressive cytokines that prevent them from developing and growing, a phenomenon known as tumor-induced dysfunction of the dendritic cell.
 Immunotherapy in ovarian cancer helps overcome these limitations of the natural recognition of cancer and restores an adequate immune response.